Korshun/zcommon/README.md

 ## Supported compilers
 * ACC
-* BCC - see `bcc/` folder, BCC is also compatible with ACC files, even though BCC releases do not include them.
+* BCC - use ACC files to compile ACS with BCC, see `bcc/` folder for BCS language version
 * GDCC - see `gdcc/` folder